stastnypremysl/lsql-csv/README.md

     -rw-r--r-- 1 root root 6 Feb 21 21:17 gimp
     -rw-r--r-- 1 root root 12 Feb 21 02:19 sysctl.d

+#### About nice outputs
+There is a utterly sick trick, how to concat two values in select expression.
+Write them without space.
+No, we are not joking.
+Never.

+But how the interpreter know the interpreter knows the ends of the value name or value expression?
+You must hint it!
+There are many ways how to do it using the exotic chars, but the most easy one is just write "".

+Let's try it!

+    lsql-csv '/dev/null, "I did not steal it...""I just borrowed it"'

+The output is, as you might expect

+    I did not steal it...I just borrowed it

+#### About the engineering way of theorem proving

+Let's say you want to build a new bridge, but you aren't sure whether `sin(x)^2 + cos(x)^2` is really 1.
+To verify this theorem, we need to make, let's say, 10 experiments.
+Then we compute the average and if it is 1 plus minus 0.1, the theorem is true.

+The naive solution is just to write

+    lsql-csv -d: '/etc/passwd, $(sin(&1.3)^2 + cos(&1.3)^2)'

+Don't miss the new syntax here `$(...)`.
+This is the way, how you can insert arithmetic expression into the select expression.
+But you are too lazy to use your calculator, so you need to improve this program.

+TODO

 #### More complicated join